 The best way to avoid these consequences is to move forward with treatment in the fall instead of delaying care.
 An immediate intervention can often be the difference between a complicated recovery and a successful treatment outcome.

-Whether you are a parent of a child with an eating disorder or a teen who worries that you may have an eating disorder yourself, it is important to seek help from an experienced professional.
+Whether you are a parent of a child with an eating disorder or you are worried about your own eating disorder, it is important to seek help from an experienced professional.
 You can begin this process by taking a free eating disorder evaluation and completing our contact us form today.
 By taking this evaluation and requesting care, you are taking the first and most important step on the path to recovery.

-If your evaluation shows signs of an eating disorder, the skilled doctors, therapists, and registered dietitians with Center for Discovery are here to help you or your child overcome your struggles with food.
-With locations in eleven states, our goal is to provide treatment programs that minimize time missed from school.
+At Center for Discovery, we are here to help.
+Our goal is to provide treatment programs that minimize time missed from school.
 We invite you to contact us today for a confidential consultation.
 We look forward to hearing from you.
+Contact us today.